paulsonnentag/swip/README.md

 # Swip.js

+> **DISCLAIMER**
+>
+> This is a very early version of Swip.js.
+If the app doesn't respons you might have to reload the browser or restart the server

 # Installation

 You need node >= 6.x to run swip.
 To use swip you need to install its dependencies, the dependencies for the demos and build the client library.
 You can just run the commands below: